Double Chocolate Madeleines

 • Use a honey that you like the flavor of, but it shouldn’t be too intense.
 A lighter, milder honey is a great addition to this madeleine!

 • Be sure to lightly spray the madeleine pan(s).
-We found through our testing that over spraying yielded in the madeleine not properly forming to the pan.
+We found through our testing that over spraying caused the madeleine to not properly form to the pan.

 • Don’t over fill the madeleine pan!
-About 1 leveled Tablespoon should do it.
+About 1 level Tablespoon should do it.

 • If you aren’t sure the madeleines are done, gently poke the top of one with your finger.
 If the cake springs back, the cake is done.
 But, if your finger leaves an indention, you will need to bake for about 1-2 more minutes.